 All of the Republic’s citizens –Macedonian and Albanian – must be alert to this threat and not fall into the manufactured “clash of civilizations” trap that the US is setting for them.
 Christian Macedonians must refrain from reprisal attacks against Muslim and Albanian buildings, objects, and symbols if any of this minority demographic are caught carrying them out against the majority, just as Albanians need to resist the US’ pressure to commit such crimes and immediately disown any members of their community that are stupid enough to do so.
 All of Macedonia’s identities should also unite in helping the city authorities clean up the mess that the Hybrid War vandals make, as this would be symbolically powerful and go a long way in diffusing any inter-communal tensions that the US tries to spark.

-Andrew Korybko is the American political commentator currently working for the Sputnik agency.
-He is the post-graduate of the MGIMO University and author of the monograph “Hybrid Wars: The Indirect Adaptive Approach To Regime Change” (2015).
+Andrew Korybko is the post-graduate of the MGIMO University and author of the monograph “Hybrid Wars: The Indirect Adaptive Approach To Regime Change” (2015).
 The interview was taken by the NetPress correspondent Marija Kotovska.